Pratikshinde55/AWS-EKS-SetUp/README.md

   Master node keeps on monitoring "pod" because there is a program running in "worker node" who communicates with master that program is known as "kubelet", This is also managed by EKS.

-  If we delete pod or any fault occur and pod goes down then , Master node automatically launch same pod at any node , any node means master kube-schedular program keep on monitoring on worker node which is free that node master lanuch pod.
+  If we delete pod or any fault occures and pod goes down then Master node automatically launch same pod at any node, at any node means master kube-schedular program keep on monitoring on worker node which is free, that node use for launch pod.

   ![image](https://github.com/user-attachments/assets/8e9ac95d-d0b9-4162-9870-fd033a096589)